 38. Don’t Keep Your Bank Accounts Empty

 If you make a five-digit salary and you don’t have anything in your bank account, you have a serious spending problem.
-Bank accounts are created to store money, to have access to instant cash.
+Bank accounts are created to store money, and to have access to instant cash.

-Even if you don’t face any cash related problems, I still urge you to keep enough money in your bank accounts.
+Even if you don’t face any cash-related problems, I still urge you to keep enough money in your bank accounts.
 Investing is important and necessary but that doesn’t mean you invest every single penny you make.

 39. Talk To A Financial Advisor